Zamiell/racing-plus/docs/race-formats.md

   - They will have a "debuff" effect that removes all of the items.
 The debuff will last 45 seconds.
   - This mechanic does not apply to deaths in Devil Rooms, Sacrifice Rooms, or the Boss Rush.
 (Deaths in those rooms will be permanent.)
 - 3 Dollar Bill is seeded per room.
 - Not entering a Treasure Room no longer increases the chance of a Planetarium spawning.
+(However, this mechanic does not apply to the first floor.)

 <br />